 The first box is the most important.
 It’s for urgent tasks, things you need to do immediately.
 Box two is for things to do ASAP, but not instantly.
 For me, it means things I have to do today or in the next couple of days.
 Box three is for work you can hand off to someone else, your delegation box.
 The fourth box is for things you will never get to or things you are not going to do.

-Right now, as you’re sitting at your desk, I’m sure your inbox is glaring at you with thousands of unopened emails.
+I’m sure your inbox is glaring at you with thousands of unopened emails.
 Every one of them is on fire.
 Instead of drilling down from the top of your inbox, try doing this:

-- Divide a cheap piece of paper (like, I don’t know, a legal pad?) into four sections, by using a big plus sign.
+- Divide a cheap piece of paper (like, I don’t know, a legal pad?) into four sections by using a big plus sign.

 - Emails requiring action can be noted in the box corresponding to their urgency and priority.
-Just write a quick note — you don’t have to write “Give Charlene the dep excerpts for the Johnson case file.”
+Just write a quick note — you don’t have to write, “Give Charlene the dep excerpts for the Johnson case file.”
 Just write “Charl/dep.”